gaurab7/weatherAPI/README.md

 # 🌦️ Weather API (Backend)

-A backend API for fetchingr eal-timew eather data fot any city using WeatherAPI, featuring rate limiting, city input validation, and integration with third-party weather services.
+A backend API for fetching real-timew eather data fot any city using WeatherAPI, featuring rate limiting, city input validation, and integration with third-party weather services.
 Built with testing in mind (Jest + Supertest).

 ## 🛠 Tech Stack